Welcome! We're glad to meet you!

 Our 10am service includes people from all ages and walks of life.
 This service has a great children's program that runs alongside the service for kids between 0-14 years of age.

-Our 6pm service is brand new!
-It launched on 5th April 2015 and combines contemporary music and creative elements with a strong commitment to being transformed by God’s word.
+Our 6pm service is only two years old.
+It combines contemporary music and creative elements with a strong commitment to being transformed by God’s word.

 You can wear what you like, stay for as long as you like, and you’re free to simply sit back and see what we are on about.